top of page

 Here’s what I’m thinking to get us started…

-#2 - We will retell the story in our own words, and using our own red paper heart, we’ll crumple it up every time Elliot’s heart is wrinkled in the story and we’ll try to smooth out the wrinkles every time an apology or kind word is said.
+#2 - We can retell the story in our own words, and using our own red paper heart, we’ll crumple it up every time Elliot’s heart is wrinkled in the story and we’ll try to smooth out the wrinkles every time an apology or kind word is said.

 #3 - When the story is done, we will read through the ideas on the last page of the e-book.
 In the middle of our paper heart we will write the words, Be kind… don’t wrinkle anyone’s heart.”
 Then, as a fun addition, we will add band-aids around the words on the heart, and write our ideas for a kind word or phrase on each.

-#4 - We will then post the wrinkled heart in Little L’s room or on the frig to remind her (and all of us) about this important choice we make with the words we use… after all, kindness counts!!
+#4 - We will then post the wrinkled heart in Little L’s room or on the fridge to remind her (and all of us) about this important choice we make with the words we use… after all, kindness counts!!

 Here’s what I’m envisioning it to look like…